 Community: distance to work; traffic; public transportation; schools and child care; places of worship; hospitals; libraries; distance to shops; green spaces; recreational facilities

-Your home: style; size; number of bedrooms; home office; entertainment room; other needs; layout (open or divided spaces; formal or informal); privacy needs; flexibility for changing use of space in the future;. mobility restrictions; health considerations; indoor air quality;. energy efficiency;. outdoor spaces;. special features (“I have always dreamed about.”). pre-wiring for automation; security systems; communication; entertainment business
+Your home: style; size; the number of bedrooms; home office; entertainment room; other needs; layout (open or divided spaces; formal or informal); privacy needs; flexibility for changing the use of space in the future; mobility restrictions; health considerations; indoor air quality; energy efficiency; outdoor spaces; special features (“I have always dreamed about.”). pre-wiring for automation; security systems; communication; entertainment business

 Financing: The down payment you have available; the monthly mortgage payment you are comfortable with; other obligations and financial needs.

 At this point, call your local Home Builders’ Association for a list of member builders in your community.
 Check ads in your newspaper to get a sense of what builders are offering.
 Talk to family, friends or co-workers who have recently bought a new home.
 Browse the Internet for information about builders, homes, communities, products and financing, as well as home buying advice.
 Talk with your lender and get mortgage pre-approval so you know the price range you should be looking at.
 Attend a home show to look at the latest in features and finishings, and to meet area builders.